jrsherlock/pc-retell-webhook/README.md

 # ProCircular IR Relay - Retell AI Webhook Processor

-An Azure Function that processes Retell AI `call_analyzed` webhook events and automatically sends multi-channel notifications for cybersecurity incident reports.
+An Azure Function that processes Retell AI `call_analyzed` webhook events and intelligently routes notifications based on call type (IR vs Non-IR).

 ## 🎯 Overview

-This serverless application receives webhook notifications from Retell AI when a cybersecurity incident call is analyzed.
-It then automatically:
+This serverless application receives webhook notifications from Retell AI when calls are analyzed.
+It intelligently determines the call type and routes notifications accordingly:

+### **IR (Incident Response) Calls**
+When a cybersecurity incident is reported:
+1. **🎫 Creates a Jira ticket** automatically via webhook integration
-1. **📧 Sends a formatted email** to the Incident Response Team via SendGrid
+2. **📧 Sends IR alert email** to the Incident Response Team
-2. **💬 Posts a rich notification card** to a Microsoft Teams channel
+3. **💬 Posts notification card** to Microsoft Teams channel
-3. **📱 Sends an SMS alert** to the on-call phone number via Twilio
+4. **📱 Sends SMS alert** to on-call phone number

+### **Non-IR (General Inquiry) Calls**
+When a general question or service inquiry is received:
+1. **📧 Sends email summary** to designated recipient (Brandon/Katie)
+2. **No Jira ticket, Teams, or SMS** - keeps IR channels clear

-All three notifications are triggered in parallel for maximum efficiency.
+All notifications are triggered in parallel for maximum efficiency.

 ## 🏗️ Architecture